 - Hire a dedicated employee benefits specialist

-- Find the right benefit administration software, like PeopleKeep for HRA health benefits
+- Find the right benefits administration software, like PeopleKeep, for HRA health benefits

 - Measure benefits and costs carefully